pets-oss/pets-front/README.md

 Live site is available at https://app.petbook.lt/.

 ## Setup

-Make sure you have [Node JS](https://nodejs.org/en/download/) (> 10v) installed.
+Make sure you have [Node JS](https://nodejs.org/en/download/) (> 10v) and [npm](https://www.npmjs.com/get-npm) installed.

 The project codebase is optimized for using Visual Studio Code.

 Clone the repository to your local disk.
 Run `git clone https://github.com/pets-oss/pets-front.git` in the terminal.

 Install project package dependencies.
 Run `npm install` in the terminal.
+Make sure you always use `npm` adding new dependencies.

 Make sure to set up local environment variables to run the project (see next section).

 To start development version with hot reload, run `npm start` in the terminal.

 ## Environment variables

 App configuration values are stored in the `.env` file.
 If it is needed to overwrite values locally, create `.env.local` file and set custom values there.
 Only variables with `REACT_APP_` prefix will be included.

 ## GraphQL

 GraphQL types used by Typescript should not be defined manually but generated from the schema.
-To re-generate GraphQL types run `yarn codegen` command.
+To re-generate GraphQL types run `npm run codegen` command.
 Types are stored in the `src/graphql/types.ts` file.

 The latest API features exposed in the [development GraphQL Playground](https://petbook-back-dev.herokuapp.com/graphql).

 ---

 Started by Kayak WeCanCode Academy 2021 @ Kaunas